Avnsmith/xact-app/README.md

 ## For Users

-To use Xact, you'll need:
+To use Xact, simply:
-1. A Twitter Developer Account
-2. A Twitter Bearer Token from the [Twitter Developer Portal](https://developer.twitter.com)
+1. Click "Connect with Twitter" button
+2. Authorize the app to access your Twitter data
-3. Enter your token in the app to start analyzing trends
+3. Start analyzing trends with AI-powered insights

+No need to get API keys or tokens - we handle the OAuth flow for you!

 ## API Endpoints

 - `POST /api/analyze` - Analyze Twitter trends (requires user's Twitter token)
-- `GET /api/auth` - Twitter OAuth (TODO)
+- `GET /api/auth?action=login` - Initiate Twitter OAuth
+- `GET /api/auth/callback` - Handle OAuth callback

 ## Privacy & Security

-- ✅ User Twitter API keys are stored locally in browser
+- ✅ User Twitter access tokens are stored locally in browser
 - ✅ No server-side storage of user credentials
 - ✅ Users control their own Twitter data access
 - ✅ Only analysis results are processed by Fireworks AI
+- ✅ Secure OAuth 2.0 flow with Twitter

 ## Next Steps

-- [ ] Implement Twitter OAuth2 authentication
+- [x] Implement Twitter OAuth2 authentication
 - [ ] Add real-time streaming with WebSockets
 - [ ] Enhanced analytics (velocity, sentiment, token co-occurrence)
 - [ ] User dashboard with saved analyses